 It’s worth noting however, that taking milk thistle isn’t an excuse to binge drink and live an unhealthy lifestyle.
 However, it may help support your liver when life happens.

-Benefits for Acne
+Potential Benefits for Acne

 Research shows that taking milk thistle daily may help with acne.
 In one study published in the Journal of Clinical & Experimental Dermatology Research, 14 participants were given 210g of milk thistle daily.
 Over eight weeks, the group who took milk thistle had a 53% reduction in acne lesions.